-- A higher safety and reliability of power network

 - Higher efficiency of power plants

 - Service-oriented system

-- Environment-friendly grid
+- Environment-friendly

-Taipower's Vision on Si
+Taipower's Vision on Smarid Grid

 Source: TPC

 - Classic sensing remote terminal units (RTUs) are relatively simple and low-resolution devices that report only the most basic parameters of the power system. - IEDs at substations lack unified communication and information protocols and interoperationability. - In today's Smart Grid, we need additional information about the state of the system.
 The additional information provided by permanently installed and networkconnected power quality monitoring enables operators and engineers to measure the quality of service, react more effectively to unexpected system events, and provide the forensic information necessary to determine cause, effect and future mitigation methods for more serious system events.